What is gestalt? How does gestalt therapy work? Which course are offered at NGI, and how do I apply?

 Students are required to have at least 70 therapy sessions of one hour with a gestalt therapist who has his/her training from an EAGT-approved training institute and is a member of the relevant professional organisation in his/her country.
 Up to 20 of the required 70 sessions can be satisfied by therapy sessions that take place in the year prior to starting the programme.
 Individual therapy sessions are not covered by the tuition.

 The practicum period of two years is concurrent with the last two years of the programme.
 During this period, students can work as student therapists with clients one-to-one or apply the gestalt method in their workplaces.
-Students take part in supervision groups four times each year the third and fourth years, where they receive guidance in relation to their clinical practice or other relevant work.
-There are two introductory supervision sessions during the spring of the second year.
+Students take part in supervision groups eight times each year the third and fourth years, where they receive guidance in relation to their clinical practice or other relevant work.
+There are four introductory supervision sessions during the spring of the second year.
 Supervision groups are administered by the school and take place either online or in connection with modules in Oslo.
 Tuition includes participation in supervision groups.

 Apply here